maitag/littleBigInt/README.md

 haxelib run hxp --install-hxp-alias
 ```

-then simple call `hpx help` into projectfolder to see options.
+then simple call `hpx test hl neko ...` or
+`hpx help` into projectfolder to see more targetspecific options.

 ## todo

-- targetspecific optimization
+- fixing bugs for larger chunk-BITSIZEs
 - more unit-tests and benchmarks

+- js optimization to work with fully 2^53 precision
+- trying all targets with haxe.Int64 chunks
+- more targetspecific optimization